 2. Is this something we USE? (or have a plan to use in the very near future)

-There are also a few other variables I use to make my purging decisions:
+A few other variables I use to make my purging decisions:

 1. I assess how easy the item would be to replace.
 If it’s relatively inexpensive and readily available, my decision will be a bit easier than if it’s a pricey heirloom or irreplaceable antique.
 However, I’m still completely fine with purging those “irreplaceable” items if I honestly don’t need, want, use, or love them.

 4. I ask Dave’s opinion.
 Usually he’s also in favor of purging, but there have been times when he wants to hold onto an item for a specific purpose I didn’t realize.
 So before I make any major purges, I usually let him peruse through my piles.
-This system has worked well for us, however if your spouse or other family members tend to keep everything, I might not be as eager to let them look through my piles 🙂
+This system has worked well for us.
+However, if your spouse or other family members tend to keep everything, I might not be as eager to let them look through my piles 🙂

-Yes, there’s a small chance I might regret purging a specific item, and I might have a twinge of guilt as I sell or give the items away… but I always try to remind myself that someone else will be thrilled to find my cast-offs and I will enjoy all my extra space.
+Yes, there’s a small chance I might regret purging a specific item, and I might have a twinge of guilt if I sell or give the items away… but I always try to remind myself that someone else will be thrilled to find my cast-offs and I will enjoy all my extra space.
 Win win!

 Oh, and if you’re the type to make excuses NOT to purge — please read this post first.